DeWealth-AI/Agents/README.md

 - **Cryptocurrency Categories**: Fetch and analyze different cryptocurrency categories
 - **AI-Powered Assistance**: Uses GPT-4o-mini to provide intelligent crypto insights and recommendations
 - **Interactive CLI**: Beautiful terminal interface with loading spinners and status indicators
+- **REST API**: Express server with endpoints for programmatic access to the agent

 ## Prerequisites